VisualSearch-GmbH/Custom-Integration-Recommend-Similar-Products/README.md

 ```
 As you can see here, we need product IDs, names, categories and image urls.

-To use this command, you need a valid API key.
+To send this request, you need a valid API key.
 Contact please office@visualsearch.at to obtain your API key.
 System key is an optional variable, which is used to access the webshop.

-### 2. Update existing related products in the webshop
+### 2. Update related products in the webshop

 To use the computed related products, the webshop needs to create and endpoint, which can accept them.
 Using this endpoint, we update the related products.

-An example of using this endpoint is presented here:
+An example of updating product with ID = 8e56cc01ee064d7dbaf7a4356895da9f using this endpoint is presented here:

 ```bash
 curl --location --request POST 'https://YOUR_WEBSHOP.com/api/update_cross_selling' \